Asian elephants - threats

 In the face of rapidly growing human populations, the Asian elephants' habitat is shrinking fast and wild elephant populations are mostly small, isolated, and unable to mingle as ancient migratory routes are cut off by human settlements.

 Large development projects (such as dams, roads, mines and industrial complexes), plantations and spreading human settlements have fragmented what was once contiguous elephant habitat into small fragments.

 Incidents of elephants raiding crops and villages are on the rise.
 This causes losses to human property and, sometimes, human lives.
 Retaliation by villagers often results in killings of these elephants.
 Experts already consider such confrontations to be the leading cause of elephant deaths in Asia.

 In some countries, the government provides compensation for crop damage or deaths caused by elephants, but there is still often strong political pressure on wildlife authorities to eliminate elephants near populated regions.
 As human populations increase, human-elephant conflicts are likely to increase.

 Illegal hunting and trade

 In Asian elephants, only males carry tusks and therefore poaching is aimed exclusively at males.
 Selective removal of tuskers for their ivory may lead to an increase in the proportion of tuskless males in the population.

-The capture of wild elephants for domestic use has become a threat to wild populations where numbers have been seriously reduced.
 India, Vietnam, and Myanmar have banned capture in order to conserve their wild herds, but in Myanmar elephants are still caught each year for the timber industry or the illegal wildlife trade.